 Make your way to Point Defiance Park, where you can visit the Point Defiance Zoo & Aquarium, hang out on the public Owen Beach, or explore Fort Nisqually.
 View stunning glass art creations at the Museum of Glass.
 See classic automobiles and performance cars at America’s Car Museum.
 Watch the Tacoma City Ballet and Symphony Tacoma perform at Rialto Theater.
 Root for the Tacoma Rainiers (MiLB) at Cheney Stadium in the summer.
 Plan a camping trip or go hiking and rock climbing at Mount Rainer National Park.
 Dig into Lobster Bisque, Aglio Prawns, and other seafood bites on the waterfront at the Lobster Shop.
 Have a complete farm-to-table meal of Braised Elk, Gnocchi Mac-n-Cheese, or Seared Duck Breast at The Table.
 Or order a Grown-Ups Chocolate Milk or Shakarato at Anthem Coffee.

 Moving to the Pacific Northwest?
 Extra Space Storage has convenient self storage facilities throughout the region, so we can help with your transition.
-Find a storage unit near you!
+Find storage units near you!

 City statistics from AreaVibes